vpro/magnolia-module-vpro-keycloak/README.md

       <version>1.0</version>
     </dependency>

-You need to configure a realm to use for your Magnolia instances.
+You need to configure a realm in Keycloak to use for your Magnolia instances.

 To be able to use keycloak in Magnolia it is necessary to register a client for each instance in your Keycloak installation.
 Use the following settings: